 Hands on exploration of nutrition assessment with an emphasis of the nutrition-focused physical exam for the identification and diagnosis of malnutrition.
 Perquisite: Acceptance into the Graduate Program in Dietetics.
-Prerequisite: Coursework required to enter the IMSND program as described in bulletin, RD/RDN status or approval from instructor in Dietetics.

 DTS 564 Medical Nutrition Therapy 1

 Introduction to the study of medical nutrition therapy with the application of the nutrition care process to individuals including group education in long term care and acute care settings.
 Contains 40 hours of Supervised Experiential Learning.
 Prerequisites: Coursework required to enter the program as described in bulletin or approval from instructor.